dimi309/clunker/README.md

 Clunker
 =======

-Boilerplate code for creating cross-platform games and graphical applications running on **Vulkan**, using the **Rust programming language and only a small set of dependencies**.
+Boilerplate code for graphics rendering, running on **Vulkan**, using the **Rust programming language and only a small set of dependencies**.
 The project provides bindings for the Vulkan API, also taking care of some of the Vulkan setup busywork and ensuring cross-platform compatibility, as it **runs on Windows, Linux and MacOS**.

 **I am not using ash or any other Vulkan-wrapping crate.** I am just accessing my own [vulkan_helper](https://github.com/dimi309/vulkan_helper) C library with